fi-muni/PA165/tasks/seminar11.md

 In this step we deal with the creation of the schema.
 Follow the TODOs in **products.xsd** and **ProductEndPoint** in particular we need to:

 * modify the schema of products according to the TODOs.
-Among the TODOs, you will have to add a new request that can be used to search by name and modify the existing response so that it can support more products (hint: you can use ```minOccurs="0" maxOccurs="unbounded"``` in the schema definition);
+Among the TODOs, you will have to add a new request getProductRequestByName that can be used to search by name and modify the existing response getProductResponse so that it can support more products (hint: you can use ```minOccurs="0" maxOccurs="unbounded"``` in the schema definition).
+You may also create another request getProductsRequest to be used without parameter;
-* add a method to get all the products;
+* add a method to get all the products in the **ProductEndPoint** (note: the return type is **GetProductResponse** contrary to what written in the TODO.
+This is the new class that supports also multiple products with the change in **products.xsd**);
-* create an endpoint to return all the products;

 It is also good idea to change the logback configuration so that you can get information about the SOAP messages exchanged.
 You can add the level to DEBUG or TRACE in **src/main/resources/logback.xml** for ```org.springframework.ws.server.MessageTracing.sent``` and ```org.springframework.ws.server.MessageTracing.received``` and see the SOAP messages after rebuilding the **eshop-ws** project.